Check your home cover – and keep the criminals at bay this Christmas

 This could leave you exposed should burglars decide to strike.

-Burglars may be busy at this time of year
+Burglars are busy at this time of year

 The festive period is a tempting time for thieves who know that, after a frenzied shopping period, homes will be filling up with more expensive goods than usual.
 This includes technology, toys, games, gadgets and jewellery.